 Overview

-The evaluation of our method is performed with the analysis of two representative use cases-- tonic and heat-clearing prescriptions---by two TCM experts (SP and XH).
+The evaluation of our method is performed with the analysis of two representative use cases-- tonic and heat-clearing formulas---by two TCM experts (SP and XH).
 Each TCM expert was asked to analyze one category of formulas using the web-based tool with think-aloud protocol analysis and provide feedback after the session.
 Both experts were systematically trained in TCM, and have obtained clinical degrees and certificates in TCM.
 One has obtained a doctoral degree in TCM (SP), while the other has been working in clinical for over nine years (XH).
 Both experts have more than fourteen years of expertise in TCM.

 After introducing our new method, participants were asked to explore the medicine formulas data with our visualization tool while the observer observed and talked to participants.
 Afterward, they were asked to provide further feedback on the method.